Automations

 |---|---|---|

-The next-run time is computed via cron.js.
+The next-run time for cron triggers is computed by server/automation/cron.js.
 Due jobs are claimed atomically by the runner with SELECT … FOR UPDATE SKIP LOCKED so multiple server replicas can share the load without double-firing.

 Step types